 If you are confident in undertaking upgrade procedures yourself, for safety reasons it is best to remove the battery.
 Before removing the battery disconnect the AC/DC adapter from the computer first.
-Note that only Model A/B is pictured, however the procedure for removing the battery from Model C is identical.

-- Turn the computer off, remove the AC/DC adapter and turn it over. - Slide the latch 1 in the direction of the arrow. - 3.
-Slide the latch 2 in the direction of the arrow, and hold it in place. - 4.
-Slide the battery in the direction of the arrow 3. - 5.
-Lift the battery out of the compartment 4.
+- 1. Turn the computer off, remove the AC/DC adapter and turn it over. - 2.
+Loosen screws 1 3 and carefully lift the battery 4 up. - 3.
+Remove the battery from the battery bay.